-- ▶ Minimum Essential Coverage The ACA does not explicitly mandate an employer to offer employees acceptable health insurance.
-However, certain employers with at least 50 full-time equivalent employees will face penalties, beginning in 2014, if one or more of their full-time employees obtains premium tax credit through an Exchange.
+- ▶ Minimum Essential Coverage PPACA does not explicitly mandate an employer to offer employees acceptable health insurance.
+However, certain employers with at least 50 full-time equivalent employees will face penalties, beginning in 2014, if one or more of their full-time employees obtains premium tax credit through an exchange.
 An individual may be eligible for a premium credit either because the employer does not offer coverage or if the employer offers coverage that is either not "affordable" or does not provide Minimum Essential Coverage (MEC).
 An employer-sponsored plan that satisfies the ACA's reform requirements must: - Be affordable to the employee (premium may not exceed 9.5 percent of household income).
-The IRS, however, has issued a safe harbor allowing employers to substitute the employee's W-2 income for household income. - Provide minimum value, which is at least 60 percent of the total allowed cost of benefits. - Employers will need to evaluate their offerings to determine whether they meet these minimum value requirements.
-If they do not, they will need to evaluate alternative plan options and/ or the impact of paying assessments. - ▶ Essential Health Benefits (EHB) No limits Employers do not need to provide EHBs.
-If they are offered, however, any annual dollar limit or lifetime dollar limits must be removed. - ▶ Out-of-Pocket Maximum Changes Beginning 2014, all cost-sharing toward services including flat-dollar copays that are defined as Essential Health Benefits must accumulate to a plan's out-of-pocket maximum. - Beginning 2014, the out-of-pocket maximum for all plans will be capped at the same level at which HSA plans are capped.
-In 2013, these levels are \$6,250 for single coverage and \$12,500 for non-single coverage. - Prohibition of Pre-existing Condition Exclusions for All Ages - Beginning in 2014, pre-existing condition exclusions must be removed for all members, not just those under age 19. - ▶ Guaranteed Issue and Renewability Issuers required to offer and accept to any individual, small or large group ALL products that are approved for sale in the market with limited exceptions. - Coverage must be renewed at the option of the plan sponsor or individual.
+The IRS, however, has issued a safe harbor allowing employers to substitute the employee's W-2 income for household income. - Provide minimum value, which is at least 60 percent of the total allowed cost of benefits. - Employers will need to evaluate their offerings to determine whether they meet these minimum value requirements; if they do not, they will need to evaluate alternative plan options and/ or the impact of paying assessments. - ▶ Essential Health Benefits (EHB) No limits Beginning in 2014, small group employers are required to provide Essential Health Benefits. - ▶ Deductible Caps Beginning 2014, plan design deductibles may not exceed a \$2,000 (self-only) or \$4,000 (other than self-only) annual limitation provided under the ACA. - Out-of-Pocket Maximum Changes Beginning 2014, all cost-sharing toward services including flat-dollar copays that are defined as Essential Health Benefits must accumulate to a plan's out-of-pocket maximum. - Beginning 2014, the out-of-pocket maximum for all plans will be capped at the same level at which HSA plans are capped.
+In 2013, these levels are \$6,250 for single coverage and \$12,500 for non-single coverage. - Prohibition of Pre-existing Condition Exclusions for All Ages Beginning in 2014, pre-existing condition exclusions must be removed for all members, not just those under age 19.

-- Other Benefit Requirements Employers will need to adjust plan design and offerings based on rules going into effect in 2012 through 2014. - Beginning August 2012, preventive benefits will be expanded for a number of services for women including additional screening, prenatal office visits, breast-feeding support and some contraceptives. - Beginning in 2013, employee salary reduction contributions to health FSAs will be limited to \$2,500 per year, with indexed increases allowed in future years to adjust for inflation. - In late summer or fall (future guidance is expected on complying with this notice requirement), employers must provide written notice to current employees and new employees at the time of hire to inform them of the Exchanges and the circumstances under which an employee may be eligible for a premium tax credit and a cost sharing reduction.
+- ▶ Guaranteed Issue and Renewability Issuers required to offer and accept to any individual, small or large group ALL products that are approved for sale in the market with limited exceptions. - Coverage must be renewed at the option of the plan sponsor or individual. - ▶ Other Benefit Requirements Employers will need to adjust plan design and offerings based on rules going into effect in 2012 through 2014. - Beginning August 2012, preventive benefits will be expanded for a number of services for women including additional screening, prenatal office visits, breast-feeding support and some contraceptives. - Beginning in 2013, employee salary reduction contributions to health FSAs will be limited to \$2,500 per year, with indexed increases allowed in future years to adjust for inflation. - In late summer or fall (future guidance is expected on complying with this notice requirement), employers must provide written notice to current and new employees at the time of hire to inform them of the exchanges and the circumstances under which an employee may be eligible for a premium tax credit and a cost sharing reduction.